 Content marketing: the keys to good editorial content

-As you know, the internet is now a tremendous source of customers for your business.
-But you still need to stand out from the myriad competitors flooding the web!
-Whatever your business, content marketing is essential for attracting prospects and turning them into loyal customers.
+As you know, the internet is now a tremendous source of potential customers for your business.
+But you still need to stand out among the countless competitors flooding the web!
+No matter what your business is, content marketing is therefore essential for attracting prospects and turning them into loyal customers.

-What are the rules for creating high-quality editorial content?
+What are the guidelines for creating high-quality editorial content?
 How can you set up and outsource your content production?
-In short, how can you develop your content marketing strategy?
+In short, how do you develop a content marketing strategy?
 Here are our tips.

 The objectives of content writing

-It is no coincidence that 87% of web marketers use content to guide buyers through the sales funnel.
-An essential part of your communication strategy, creating editorial content serves a dual purpose:
+It’s no coincidence that 87% of digital marketers use content to guide buyers through the sales funnel.
+As a key component of your communication strategy, creating editorial content serves a dual purpose:

 • improve your online visibility to reach your target audience and generate qualified leads;

-• Convert your prospects into customers by supporting them through every stage of their purchasing journey, using an inbound marketing approach.
+• Convert your prospects into customers by guiding them through every step of their buying journey using an inbound marketing approach.

 The different types of editorial content

-There are many different formats for textual content.
+There are many different types of text content.
 The most commonly used, particularly in the B2B sector, are:

 • blog posts;